fork-the-fork/End-of-Module-Assignment-Group-Project/README.md

 symmetric_key_file = # Where is the symmetric key for encryption

 [output]
-file_output_enabled = # Does the server output to a file file_output_format = # File output format "original" or "json"
-file_output_directory = # Directory to output files to
+stream_output = # If the file spans multiple packets, should it be streamed in chunks or in one go file_output_enabled = # Does the server output to a file file_output_format = # File output format "original" or "json" file_output_directory = # Directory to output files to